Artifacts and Uncertainty

 The gram itself was originally an "intrinsic standard," based on the inherent properties of a particular substance, namely the mass of a cubic centimeter of water at 4 degrees Celsius.
 But modern measurement science has moved away from using physical objects or other substances as standards.
-The kilogram is the lone remaining unit defined in terms of an artifact.
+Before May 20, 2019, the kilogram was the lone remaining unit defined in terms of an artifact.

-There is widespread agreement that the current situation has to change.
-Aside from the considerable practical difficulties involved in calibrating individual kilogram prototypes and standards from numerous national metrology institutes against the International Prototype Kilogram (actually, against one of its working copies), there are inherent problems with the stability in the mass of kilogram artifacts.
+There was widespread agreement that the situation had to change.
+Aside from the considerable practical difficulties involved in calibrating individual kilogram prototypes and standards from numerous national metrology institutes against the International Prototype Kilogram (actually, against one of its working copies), there were inherent problems with the stability in the mass of kilogram artifacts.

-Although the IPK is made from a corrosion-resistant alloy of 90 percent platinum and 10 percent iridium — as are its six official copies, eight working standards and two additional copies for special uses — airborne contamination can adhere to the metal surface.
-That is why there is a rigorous set of procedures for steam-cleaning and washing all kilogram artifacts prior to recalibrating them.
+Although the IPK was made from a corrosion-resistant alloy of 90 percent platinum and 10 percent iridium — as were its six official copies, eight working standards and two additional copies for special uses — airborne contamination can adhere to the metal surface.
+That is why there was a rigorous set of procedures for steam-cleaning and washing all kilogram artifacts prior to recalibrating them.

-Nonetheless, the masses of these objects are subject to change over time.
-By definition, of course, the IPK mass cannot actually change: Because it is the official kilogram, its mass is always exactly 1 kg, even if it actually gains or loses mass!
-Therefore change is expressed by comparing the masses of the IPK’s official “sister” copies as well as various countries’ national prototypes to the mass of the IPK on the rare occasions in which it is brought out of storage.
+Nonetheless, the masses of these objects were subject to change over time.
+By definition, of course, the IPK mass could not actually change: Because it was the official kilogram, its mass was always exactly 1 kg, even if it actually gained or lost mass!
+Therefore change was expressed by comparing the masses of the IPK’s official “sister” copies as well as various countries’ national prototypes to the mass of the IPK on the rare occasions in which it was brought out of storage.
 These "periodic verifications" occurred in 1899–1911, 1939–1953, and 1988–1992.
 In addition, a special calibration, involving only BIPM's own mass standards, was conducted in 2014.

-The trend during the past century has been for most of BIPM's official copies to gain mass relative to the IPK, although by somewhat different amounts, averaging around 50 micrograms (millionths of a gram) over 100 years.
-But an alternative explanation is that the IPK is losing mass relative to its copies.
-Even more likely, it’s a combination of both.
+The trend during the past century had been for most of BIPM's official copies to gain mass relative to the IPK, although by somewhat different amounts, averaging around 50 micrograms (millionths of a gram) over 100 years.
+But an alternative explanation is that the IPK was losing mass relative to its copies.
+Even more likely, it was a combination of both.

 Stability of the kilogram is a critical issue because its value is used to determine many other units.
 In particular, it directly affects the newton (the SI unit of force), which is defined as the force required to accelerate a kilogram mass one meter per second per second.
 The newton, in turn, is used to define the pascal (the unit of pressure) and the joule (the unit of energy or work).
 The joule is part of the definition of the watt and the volt, and so forth.